krishauser/Klampt/Cpp/docs/Manual-FileTypes.md

 **Dynamic specification items**:

 - `mass v[0] ... v[N-1]`: link masses.
 - `automass`: set the link centers of mass and inertia matrices automatically from the link geometry.
+Can also give `automass surfaceFraction` to specify that `surfaceFraction` fraction of the mass is concentrated at the geometry's surface.
 - `com v[0] ... v[N-1]`: link centers of mass, given in local (x,y,z) coordinates (3 values for each v).
 May be omitted if automass is included.
 - `inertiadiag v[0] ... v[N-1]`:  link inertia matrix diagonals (Ixx, Iyy, Izz), assuming off-diagonal elements are all zero (3 values for each v).
 May be omitted if `inertia` or `automass` is included.
 - `inertia v[0] ... v[N-1]`: link 3x3 inertia matrices (9 items for each `v`).
 May be omitted if inertiadiag or automass is included.